oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

  	![Oracle Cloud console, Enterprise Summary](images/4-5-ent-sum.png " ")

- 	We can now see a list of the top 20 most heavily utilized filesystems within the enterprise.
-Should one of the filesystems cause concern, clicking any of the resource names will navigate you to that resource's homepage for further investigation.
+ 	We can now see a list of the top 20 hosts with the most heavily utilized filesystems.
+Should one of the hosts' filesystems cause concern, clicking any of the resource names will navigate you to that resource's homepage for further investigation.
 For example, when investigating filesystem utilization it is good to review the growth over time to understand if more space should be added, and if so how much.
 From a Stack Monitoring host homepage you can chart the growth of the filesystem over time using the **Filesystem Utilization** chart.
 We'll review resource homepages in a later lesson.

  	![Oracle Cloud console, Enterprise Summary](images/4-6-ent-sum.png " ")

-## Task 5: Replace a metric table to Dynamic troubleshoot a storage issue using the Enterprise Summary
+## Task 5: Dynamically investigating other performance metrics

-1. Review WebLogic JVM utilization by replacing a chart
+1. Review WebLogic JVM Memory Utilization

 	The Enterprise Summary provides an overall perspective of the health and performance of your enterprise.
-Knowing that each organization and user is unique, the Enterprise Summary charts, tables, and tier names are customizable to meet the individual needs of the user at any given time.
+The out-of-the-box metric charts have been curated to highlight load, response, utilization, and errors within each tier of the application stack.
+Knowing that each organization and user is unique and monitoring is a dynamic activity, Enterprise Summary charts, tables, and tier names are customizable to meet the individual needs of the user at any given time.
 If you choose to update or replace what is displayed on the Enterprise Summary, you can save your changes permanently as your default.
 This can be especially helpful if you need to troubleshoot several different resource types and metrics while investigating an incident.
 Saving the configuration allows you to leave the Enterprise Summary and return later to the page with your updated view intact.
 Once you complete your investigation, simply click **Restore default** to return the Enterprise Summary to out-of-the-box configuration.
 Let's see how this is done.

-	Investigating health and performance issues are easy using dynamic troubleshooting.
-The Enterprise Summary allows you to easily swap out any performance charts or tables with another.
-This allows you the ability to see the necessary metrics when troubleshooting issue quickly and easily.
-Let's imagine we have received an alert for high JVM heap utilization.
+	Investigating health and performance issues are easy using the interactive features of the Enterprise Summary.
+You can easily swap out any performance charts or tables with another.
+This allows you the ability to see the necessary metrics when troubleshooting issues quickly and easily.
 Using the Enterprise Summary we can review and correlate the performance of the JVM's heap utilization with any other WebLogic metric.
 From within the WebLogic tier, find the chart **CPU and Memory Utilization**.
 Begin by clicking the pencil icon in the top right of the chart to invoke the slide-out.
 With the slide-out loaded, enable the **Advanced** features.
 Under the **X-Axis** replace Memory Utilization with **JVM Memory Utilization** and add a dimension name of **Type**, and dimension value of **Heap**.
 Finally, select **Apply** in the lower left of the slide-out.

  	![Oracle Cloud console, Enterprise Summary](images/5-1-ent-sum.png " ")

 	We can now see the all JVM Heap Memory utilization value across all monitored resources.
-Using the data provided in the chart we can now correlate the performance of WebLogic servers heap utilization with the sWebLogic server CPU performance.
+Using the data provided in the chart we can now correlate the performance of WebLogic server's heap utilization with the WebLogic server CPU performance.

  	![Oracle Cloud console, Enterprise Summary](images/5-2-ent-sum.png " ")

-	With our troubleshooting over, let's reset the Enterprise Summary to the default configuration.
+	We are done reviewing JVM heap utilization, let's reset the Enterprise Summary to the default configuration.
 To reset the page locate the **Restore default** link in the left menu bar under **View**.
 Once clicked, the page will reset to the out-of-the-box configuration.

  	![Oracle Cloud console, Enterprise Summary](images/5-3-ent-sum.png " ")